Imagine-then-Plan: Agent Learning from Adaptive Lookahead with World Models: Method

 \subsection{World Model Training}

 As shown in Figure~\ref{fig:overview}, we first fine-tune a base LLM on expert demonstrations $\mathcal{D}_{\mathrm{exp}}$ to obtain an initial agent policy $\pi_{\theta_0}$.
 This warm-up establishes basic capability to produce executable actions, serving as the foundation for the agent's exploration.
 We ask the agent to perform rollouts in the environment, obtaining the rollout trajectories $\mathcal{D}_{\mathrm{roll}}$.
 As introduced in \S~\ref{sec:prelim}, we learn a LLM-based world model $\mathcal{M}_{\phi}$ that approximates the environment dynamics $p_{\phi}(s{'} | s,a)$, where $s$ and $a$ denote the current state and action, respectively. $s{'}$ represents the next-step state.
 To ensure the world model is grounded and robust to out-of-distribution actions, we train it on a joint dataset $\mathcal{D_{\mathrm{WM}}} = \mathcal{D}_{\mathrm{exp}} \cup \mathcal{D}_{\mathrm{roll}}$.
-The world model $\mathcal{M}_{\phi}$ is optimized by minimizing the negative log-likelihood as follows: